zakame/chef-perlbrew/README.md

 Perlbrew compiles perl from source and requires a standard compiler toolchain to be available.
 The bundled 'perlbrew' recipe installs this toolchain automatically using the [build-essential](https://supermarket.chef.io/cookbooks/build-essential) cookbook, if they are missing.
-The LWRP method of configuring and installing perlbrew defers this responsibility to the cookbook consumer.

 ATTRIBUTES
 ----------